OData/odata.net/README.md

 ```
 build.cmd
 ```
-The build and test will take about 20 minutes.
+The build and test will take about 15 minutes.
+Here are some other usages:

+ - `build.cmd Nightly`.
+Build and run all nightly test suites.
+ - `build.cmd Rolling`.
+Build and run all rolling test suites (with less legacy tests thus faster).
+ - `build.cmd SkipStrongName`.
+Configure strong name skip of OData libraries on your machine and build (no test run).
+ - `build.cmd DisableSkipStrongName`.
+Disable strong name skip of OData libraries on your machine and build (no test run).

 ### Nightly Builds

 We keep uploading the daily nightly signed NuGet packages for ODataLib/EdmLib/ClientLib/SpatialLib to our MyGet feed: https://www.myget.org/F/odlnightly.